A fine last-minute gift for the spammer who has everything.

 The lazy way: Forward the spam in your email client after Copying and Pasting a reporting address into the "TO:" field.

-But, because your mail client will modify the headers, you should use its "View Source" feature to copy the entire raw message of the spam email into your report.
+But, because your mail client will modify the headers - which disclose the path from the scammer to you - you should use its "View Source" feature to copy the entire raw message of the spam email into your report.
 The description of these steps is wordy, but after you've done it a couple of times it's fairly simple:

 In your email client:

-Make sure the spam email is in your "Spam" or "Junk" folder, which may limit or halt its coding tricks.
+Make sure the spam email is in your "Spam" or "Junk" folder, which usually limits or halts coding tricks.

 Select the spam email and therein select your email client's "View Source" feature.
 In the View Source pop-up window,

-Click/Tap inside the raw message (a.k.a. "source") text to set focus on it.
+Click/Tap inside the source (a.k.a. "raw message") text to set focus on it.

-Select all contents (keyboard CTRL+A, or right-click/long-press and chose Select All).
+Select all contents (keyboard CTRL+A, or right-click/long-press and choose Select All).

 Copy (keyboard CTRL+C, or right-click/long-press and choose Copy) the entire raw message.